confluentinc/ksql/docs-md/developer-guide/joins/join-streams-and-tables.md

 the order of the joins is controlled by the order in which the joins are written.

-Let's take the following query as an example, where `A` is a stream of events and `B` and `C` are both tables:
+Consider the following query as an example, where `A` is a stream of events and `B` and `C` are both tables:
 ```sql
 CREATE STREAM joined AS SELECT * FROM A